 “The whole thing is soul-crushing if you think about it,” says Paul Robinson, a thirty-four-year-old senior engineer who lives downtown in a two-bedroom condo with his girlfriend.
 Robinson can’t help but compare his life to that of his high-school friend in San Francisco, who earns enough from his job in the tech industry to afford a house in the city.
 For a Vancouver millennial, he says, the only hope is that parents sell the family home to a foreign buyer and share the wealth with their kids.

-Called shadow flipping, the popular practice exploits a previously little-used clause in the selling contract, whereby ownership of a property may be reassigned to a third party after the homeowner sells.
+Called shadow flipping, the popular practice exploits a previously little-used clause in the selling contract whereby ownership of a property may be reassigned to a third party after the homeowner sells.
 By the closing date, a house might already have been flipped multiple times, sight unseen, names unseen, amounts unseen.
-The agent makes tens of thousands of dollars of commission with each flip (he or she might also have been involved in the assignment all along and reaped greater profits).
+The agent makes tens of thousands of dollars of commission with each flip.
+(They might also have been involved in the assignment all along and reaped even greater profits.)
 The seller and his parents felt as if they’d received a windfall.
-But if their house ultimately sold for $5 million—not impossible in this scenario—then that’s $800,000 they missed out on.
+But, if their house ultimately sold for $5 million—not impossible in this scenario—then that’s $800,000 they missed out on.
 This kind of shady behaviour is typical in an overheated market.
 “No one is looking after the citizen,” says Ley.

 The unaffordability crisis brings with it other considerations.
 With close to 1,000 house demolitions per year, the environmental costs of the building frenzy are climbing.
 Each razed house sends about fifty tonnes of rubble to landfills.
 Before the city instituted its urban forest strategy, rampant deforestation (agents complain that properties with big trees are worth less) resulted in tree-canopy shrinkage equal to about 400 hectares—roughly the size of Stanley Park.